1959 FA Cup final

 The 1959 FA Cup final was contested by Nottingham Forest and Luton Town at Wembley.
-Forest won 2–1, with goals from Roy Dwight and Tommy Wilson just four minutes apart.
+Forest were playing in their second FA Cup final, while Luton were making their first final appearance in their history.
+Forest won 2–1 to win their second title, with goals from Roy Dwight and Tommy Wilson just four minutes apart.
 Dave Pacey scored Luton's consolation goal.
-Forest were playing in their second FA Cup final, while Luton were making their only final appearance in their history.
+As of 2025, this is Forest's most recent FA Cup title.